Louiscrrn/multimodal_natural_disaster_dataset/README.md

 The script `main.py` performs the following operations:

-1.  **Tabular Consolidation**: Loads the ERATrACS CSV and aligns it with daily GDELT news mentions.
+1.  **Tabular Consolidation**: Loads the ERATrACS + ReliefWeb CSV and aligns it with daily GDELT news mentions.
 2.  **S3 Querying**: Connects to the `noaa-nesdis-tcprimed-pds` S3 bucket to locate NetCDF files corresponding to specific ATCF storm IDs and years.
 3.  **Image Processing**:
     * **Subgroup Selection**: Prioritizes GPROF subgroups (S1, S2, S3) to ensure consistent variable availability.